 We denote by $\LL=\Z \bm a_1 + \Z \bm a_2 + \Z \bm a_3$ the periodic lattice, where $(\bm a_1,\bm a_2, \bm a_3)$ is a non-necessarily orthonormal basis of $\R^3$, and by $\Omega=[0,1) \bm a_1 + [0,1) \bm a_2 + [0,1) \bm a_3$ the simulation cell.
 Let us denote by

 the Hilbert space of complex-valued $\LL$-periodic locally square integrable functions on $\R^3$, endowed with its usual inner product.
 The KS-DFT equations read

-where $H_\rho$ is the Kohn-Sham Hamiltonian, a self-adjoint operator on $L^2_{\per,\LL}$ bounded below and with compact resolvent.
-The $\varphi_i$'s are the Kohn-Sham orbitals, and the $\lambda_i$'s their energies.
+where $H_\rho$ is the Kohn--Sham Hamiltonian, a self-adjoint operator on $L^2_{\per,\LL}$ bounded below and with compact resolvent.
+The $\varphi_i$'s are the Kohn--Sham orbitals, and the $\lambda_i$'s their energies.
 Since $H_\rho$ depends on $\rho$, which in turn depends on the eigenfunctions $\varphi_i$, $1 \lq i \lq N_{\rm p}$, \eqref{eq:KS-DFT} is a nonlinear eigenproblem.
 The parameter $N_{\rm p}$ represents physically the number of valence electron pairs per simulation cell and $\rho$ the ground-state electronic density.
-We assume here, and this is the case for most physical systems, that $\lambda_1 \lq \lambda_2 \lq \cdots \lq \lambda_{N_{\rm p}}$ are the lowest $N_{\rm p}$ eigenvalues of $H_\rho$ ({\it Aufbau} principle).
-The Kohn-Sham Hamiltonian with pseudopotentials reads
+We assume here, as is the case for most physical systems, that $\lambda_1 \lq \lambda_2 \lq \cdots \lq \lambda_{N_{\rm p}}$ are the lowest $N_{\rm p}$ eigenvalues of $H_\rho$ ({\it Aufbau} principle).
+The Kohn--Sham Hamiltonian with pseudopotentials reads

 where $V_{\rm nl}$ is a finite-rank self-adjoint operator (the nonlocal part of the pseudopotential), and

 is a periodic real-valued function depending (nonlocally) on $\rho$.
 The function $V_{\rm loc}$ is the local component of the pseudopotential, the Hartree potential $V_{{\rm H},\rho}$ is the unique solution with zero mean to the periodic Poisson equation